wso2/docs-ob-toolkit-cds/en/docs/learn/consent-management.md

 ## How to manage consents

-The TPP applications seek consent from their customers who wish to expose their financial data through the application.
+The Accredited Data Recipient applications seek consent from their customers who wish to expose their financial data through the application.
 When granting consent the customers must know the following:

-- Who they are granting access to: The identity of the TPP application
+- Who they are granting access to: The identity of the Accredited Data Recipient application
 - For what purpose: The details that this application will have access to.
 For example, account details, payment details
 - For what period: Number of days the consent is valid for
 - Expiration process: How the user can revoke a granted consent